Helping Nannies Support Picky Eaters by Gail Goldspiel

 As Dr. Katherine Dahlsgaard, clinical director of the Picky Eater’s Clinic at the Children’s Hospital of Philadelphia (CHOP) suggests, remember that picky eating is “developmentally normal, especially between ages 2 through 4.”
 Additionally, according to Dr. Dahlsgaard, retrying foods is key and “research says it takes 8 to 15 times to introduce a new food before your child will accept it.”

 Through it all, it is important to remain calm and patient, not give up and keep trying, while also remembering picky eating is a very normal part of early life.
-For nannies interested in learning more about child nutrition, you can enroll in the Advanced Childcare program which includes several nutrition courses and nutrition for child athletes.
+For nannies interested in learning more about child nutrition, you can enroll in the Advanced Nanny training and Childcare program which includes several nutrition courses and nutrition for child athletes.